-- Not compatible with iPhone®.

-- Messages are limited to 140 characters.

-- The Messaging button on the touchscreen must be illuminated to use the feature.
+- Voice Texting is not compatible with iPhone, but if your vehicle is equipped with Siri Eyes Free, you can use your voice to send a text message. - Messages are limited to 140 characters. - The Messaging button on the touchscreen must be illuminated to use the feature.

-Yelp® (8.4A/8.4AN)
+Yelp (8.4A/8.4AN)

-Once registered with Uconnect® Access, you can use your voice to search for the most popular places or things around you.
+Once registered with Uconnect Access, you can use your voice to search for the most popular places or things around you.

-- 1. Press the "Apps" button on the touchscreen. - 2.
-Press the "All Apps" button on the touchscreen. - 3.
-Press the "Yelp" button on the touchscreen. - 4.
-Once the YELP® home screen appears on the touchscreen, push the VR button , then say: "YELP search." - 5.
-Listen to the system prompts and after the beep, tell Uconnect® the place or business that you'd like Uconnect® to find.
+- 1. Press the "Apps 1" button on the touchscreen. - 2.
+Press the "Yelp" button on the touchscreen.

+- 3. Once the YELP home screen appears on the touch-screen, push the VR button of the the say: "YELP search." - 4.
+Listen to the system prompts and after the beep, tell Uconnect the place or business that you'd like Uconnect to find.